Early detection of breast cancer

 A revolutionary new method for early detection of neoplastic processes in the human breast—breast cancer—combines high-resolution functional infrared imaging with analytical software and facilitates meta-analysis of the extensive database facilitates identification of the “signatures” associated with physiological abnormalities in the breast.

-The non-invasive screening modality and, if necessary, the non invasive localization modality localization modality of the infrared System in the Yannacone patents does not expose patients to ionizing radiation or subject them to any of the pain and discomfort that characterizes X-ray mammography.
+The non-invasive screening modality and, if necessary, the non invasive localization modality of the infrared Mammography system in the Yannacone patents does not expose patients to ionizing radiation or subject them to any of the pain and discomfort that characterizes X-ray mammography.

 According to a recent National Cancer Institute (NCI) study, X-ray mammograms can miss an average of 20% of the breast cancers that are present at the time of screening and up to 50% of the cancers present in the denser breasts of women in their 40’s and younger.
 Additionally, X-ray mammography has a significant false positive rate.